JianhongBai/COLT/README.md

 # On the Effectiveness of Out-of-Distribution Data in Self-Supervised Long-Tail Learning.

+ICLR 2023: This repository is the official implementation of [COLT]().

 ## Introduction
 Though Self-supervised learning (SSL) has been widely studied as a promising technique for representation learning, it doesn’t generalize well on long-tailed datasets due to the majority classes dominating the feature space.
 Recent work shows that the long-tailed learning performance could be boosted by sampling extra in-domain (ID) data for self-supervised training, however, large-scale ID data which can rebalance the minority classes are expensive to collect.
 To this end, we propose an alternative but easy-to-use and effective solution, Contrastive with Out-of-distribution (OOD) data for Long-Tail learning (COLT), which can effectively exploit OOD data to dynamically re-balance the feature space.
 We empirically identify the counter-intuitive usefulness of OOD samples in SSL long-tailed